 4) Dano Events - Detailed plan and schedules will be made separately

-* Separate budget will be allocated for Dano Events
+* Separate fees may be applicable for Dano Events

 5) Chuseok Events